 5.3 Staff members and other members (not SU students)

-The process for receiving and investigating allegations of plagiarism against staff members should be processed in much the same way as allegations against students.
+The process for receiving and investigating allegations of plagiarism against staff and other members should be processed in much the same way as allegations against students.

 5.3.1 Such allegations should initially be dealt with by a faculty rather than through a departmental process, so as to ensure confidentiality and protection against potential harm to the Respondent, should the allegation not be upheld.
 In such cases a written complaint should be made to the Dean of the Faculty or a person nominated to receive such a complaint.